Ibtesum/javascript-visualized/Readme.md

 # What is this?

-This is a translation of a 7 part series blog written by the great Lydia Hallie.
-She is one the best blogger I have ever known.
-Her visualization technique to explain complex programming topics is mind blowing.
+This is a translation of a 7-part series blog written by the great Lydia Hallie.
+She is one of the best bloggers I have ever known.
+Her visualization technique to explain complex programming topics is mind-blowing.
 You can find details about her [here](https://www.lydiahallie.io/)

 ## JavaScript Visualized(Bangla)